 This new concept so to speak gives us an interesting entry into many matters, amongst others into the nature of philosophy itself.
 But before we go into this, let’s taste the glorious almost vicious cruelty of the concept.
 When you say that someone is of Marxist obediency, you immediately make clear that the person maybe should start to think autonomously instead of obeying to somebody else’s thoughts.
 It is thus a concept that points towards this subordination or submission that is typical for people who belong to a belief, hence, it is always suggesting some sectarian leanings.
 And that brings us to philosophy.

-Philosophy is a dis-obedience, a suspension of beliefs, an insubmission – another nonexistent word, which points to a sort of rebellious, unruly, recalcitrant and contumacious spirit.
-Think of the French word insoumission.
+Philosophy is a dis-obediency, a exercise in methodic disobedience, a suspension of beliefs, an ‘insubmission’ (insoumision in French) – another nonexistent word, which points to a sort of rebellious, unruly, recalcitrant and contumacious spirit.
 You could say this is the essence of philosophy: the critique of belief systems and obediencies.
 Hence, the trial of Socrates, Spinoza being expelled from his Jewish community, Giordano Bruno burned at the stake, etc… Even Aristotle had to flee at a certain moment and Descartes thought it wise to hide out in Holland.
 Of course, this ultimate intellectual disobediency, this anti-sectarian sect, this disbelief produces new obediencies of its own right, called philosophical schools, like Marxism, Freudianism, Hegelianism, Kantianism.
 But each philosophical doctrine is doomed to be criticized and destroyed by the next philosophers.

-Of course, philosophy has a link to religion and sectarianism.
+It cannot be denied: philosophy has a link to religion and sectarianism.
 Like religion, it is trying to reveal what is the truth, how the world is made, what should be done morally and politically and what in short is the good life.
 So, having followers, or pupils, that is what links the philosopher to the guru, but philosophy has, in sharp contrast to any religion or sect, no holy scriptures, the concept of a holy book is profoundly anti-philosophical.
 In philosophy all books are holy, and none of them is particularly holy.
 All of them should be read and discussed openly and critically.
-The resistance against the school formation or sectarianism within philosophy is as strong as the tradition of philosophy itself: the antiphilosophical elements in Nietzsche and Deleuze are a witness to this.
+The resistance against ‘school formation’ or sectarianism within philosophy is as strong as the tradition of philosophy itself: the antiphilosophical elements in Nietzsche and Deleuze are a witness to this.

 Philosophy even has to be defended against itself.
 It is the intensity of the confrontation with a irreducible exteriority that has to break open every philosophy (See on this Laurent De Sutter, Que’est ce que la Pop’ philosophie).
 It is precisely the obedience to a higher voice, the quest of the truth, the good and of beauty, this eternal questioning and self-criticizing that drives philosophy into disobedience.
 Disobience then becomes a higher obediency.
-Hence the power of will: you cannot enclose somebody with a clear ideal: you can enclose his body, but not his ideal.
-Invictus, invincible, the motto of Nelson Mandela, and so many other disobient freedom fighters…
+Hence the power of will: you cannot lock up somebody with a clear ideal.
+You can put his body in prison, but not his ideal.
+Invictus, unconquered, the motto of Nelson Mandela, and so many other disobient freedom fighters…

 Mary Poppins and the climate strikers